 Fiddler on the Roof.
 The story – to oversimplify – is about poor Jews in Russia, struggling to survive and thrive.
 The main character is Tevye, who is the father of five daughters.

 Tevye sings many songs in the musical, but perhaps his most famous song is about how he wishes he had more money, and how much better life would be if he weren’t so poor.
 Everyone, sing along now!
 (Haven’t heard the song?
 You can listen to it here.)

 He’s imagining what life would be like – this is fantasy, not reality.
-So the next time you’re trying to remember “was” vs. “were,” just remember Tevye!
+So the next time you’re trying to remember subjunctive mood… is it was or were, just remember Tevye!

 Read more grammar articles.
 Want to avoid Passive Voice, anyone?.

 Rachel is a full-on, hardcore grammar freak.
 Her favorite punctuation marks are parentheses, em dashes, and ellipses.
 She still loves adverbs but is trying to wean herself off them.
 And she truly believes that it’s okay to split an infinitive.
 In addition to her grammar obsession, Rachel writes light contemporary romance – occasionally with a paranormal twist – and is published in short fiction.
 Rachel also works as a freelance proofreader and copy editor.
 Learn more at www.rachelmichaels.com.